erkghlerngm44/aniffinity/README.rst

     success = False

     # Two attempts, then give up.
-Max tries can be adjusted here.
+Max tries can be adjusted here
     for _ in range(2):
         try:
             affinity, shared = ma.calculate_affinity("OTHER_USERNAME")

+        # Rate limit exceeded error.
+Halt your script and try again
         except malaffinity.exceptions.MALRateLimitExceededError:
             time.sleep(5)

-        # Yes, this is too broad, but there's no point in typing out all the exceptions.
-        except:
-            # Hop over to the next person.
+            continue

+        # Any other malaffinity exception.
+No point continuing to do
-            # You'll want to stop doing anything with this person and move onto the next,
+        # anything if this comes up. `MALAffinityException` is the
-            # so use the statement that'll best accomplish this, given the layout of your script.
-            return
+        # base exception class for all malaffinity exceptions
+        except malaffinity.exceptions.MALAffinityException:
+            break

+        # General exceptions not covered by malaffinity.
+Not sure what
+        # you could do here.
+Feel free to handle however you like
+        except Exception as e:
+            pass

         # Success!
         else:
             success = True

-            break
+    # malaffinity failed to calculate affinity.
+You'll want to stop doing
+    # anything with this person and move onto the next, so use the statement
+    # that will best accomplish this, given the layout of your script
     if not success:
-        # See the note under `except:`.
-Same applies here
         return

 I'm thinking about hardcoding the rate limit handling in, but I'm